Thomas-YIN/thomas-yin.github.io/_pages/extracurricular.md

 ### Personal Hobbies

 - I am a huge coffee lover and I brew my own coffee nearly every day.
-Most of the time I make espresso-based drinks, such as latte and americano, but I also make cold brew coffee and Vietnamese coffee from time to time.
+Most of the time I make espresso-based drinks, such as latte and americano, but I also make cold brew coffee and Vietnamese coffee sometimes.